raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
        /                                                               /
-       /                   VARIABLE NUMBER OF BYTES                    /
+       /              PADDING -- VARIABLE NUMBER OF BYTES              /
        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+